Amalsjithesh/voltage-to-frequency-converter/README.md

 input voltage into a corresponding output frequency.

-This project was designed and implemented using an LM741 operational amplifier and a 555 timer.
+This project was designed and implemented using an LM741 operational amplifier and Passive components

 ## 🔧 Components Used